-Define the procedure required for all students of a radiography program when there is a need to repeat a radiograph.
+Define the procedure required when there is a need to repeat a radiograph.

-A registered technologist will need to review and approve all radiographic images completed by students and must remain in the room for any repeats.
+A registered technologist must be present in the room to review and approve all radiographic images completed by students.

 It is the policy of the program and clinical site imaging department that a registered technologist: